From North to South Brazil,

 Swamps from central Brazil to the South coast

 Brasilia, the administrative capital of Brazil, is located inland, in the center of the country.
 The Mato Grosso region is home to the Pantanal Natural Park, a veritable ecological sanctuary where the last jaguars live.
-As for the South, it contains a priceless natural treasure, the famous Iguazu Falls and their dizzying waterfalls.
+As for the South, it contains a priceless natural treasure, the famous Iguaçu Falls and their dizzying waterfalls.
+The geography of southern Brazil is as unique as it is beautiful.

 Explore the page on the regions of Central and South Brazil